Digital x rays are the future for dental offices. What offices should know about transitioning from analog to digital x ray sensors.

 For some unidentified reason, my wife and I have gotten hooked on all those real estate reality shows on HGTV.
 One of these shows, “Property Virgins," features first-time homebuyers.
 They would try to decide if they want to own a home and, if so, what they should buy.
 Watching this show feels a bit familiar to me.
 Simply because a few short months ago you could have called me a Digital X-Ray Virgin.

 So why did I wait so long to go digital with my x-rays?
 I’ve asked myself this question many times.
-B
+Because I have enjoyed this technology so much since adding it to my practice last August.

 But as I think about it, I had several reasons that kept me from pulling the plug on my old x-ray processor.
 Some of the major concerns were: